pvcnt/accio/docs/privacy/library.md

 Time-tolerant k-anonymization

+Wrapper around the implementation of the Wait4Me algorithm provided by their authors.

 | Input name | Type | Description |
 |:-----------|:-----|:------------|
 | `data` | dataset; required | Input dataset |